Dasteee/eKG-Bus-Live-Mapa/README.md

 ## English
 #### Project Description

 This interactive map serves as an advanced alternative to the official Kragujevac public transport tracking application.
-Unlike the official app, which often restricts the view to a single stop and hides key data like the vehicle's garage number, this tool gives you complete control and transparency.
+Unlike the official app, which restricts the view to a single stop and hides key data like the vehicle's garage number and operator, this tool gives you complete control and transparency.

 The goal is to provide a comprehensive overview of the traffic, enriched with functionalities that do not exist in the official version.
 In addition to the basic display of all vehicles and their garage numbers, the map also offers: